oceanprotocol-archive/OEPs/14/README.md

 #### Orchestration Layer

 The AGENT node will be in charge of updating the association between the PROVIDER and the ASSET.
-The information about the PRICING and VERIFICATION PROOFS MUST be stored in the Decentralized DB and Ocean DB.
-Ocean DB will store the complete metadata information.
+The information about the PRICING and VERIFICATION PROOFS MUST be stored in the Decentralized DB.
+If Ocean DB is enabled, the information will be sent there too.

 #### Interaction with the Decentralized VM